MartinHepperle/Microsoft-Basic-MBASIC-GWBASIC/Assembler/readme.md

 * TOUPPER(S$) - convert a string to upper case.
 * TRANS(S$,T$) - translate characters in a string from one set to another (limited to codes 0..255).
 * TRANS%(B$,T%()) - translate characters in a string from one set to another (converts codes 0..256).
+* VGA - contains SETMODE%(I%) and SETPIXEL(X%,Y%,C%) as a starting point for accessing the 640x480x16 VGA mode.